-I have a dozen years of experience teaching middle and upper-school English in an all-girls, internationally diverse boarding school, and in a co-educational independent day school.
-Currently, I am teaching Middle School History and Drama, as well as Freshman Human Geography, but my previous three years were spent teaching American Literature to English 11 AP and non AP students, and special topics courses to college-bound seniors.
-I also taught elementary school for seven years and College Freshman English at the Metropolitan State University of Denver.
+Candace R. Craig is a humanities educator, free-lance writer and editor, and tutor.
+She has a dozen years of experience teaching middle and upper-school English in an all-girls, internationally diverse boarding school, and in a co-educational independent day school.
+In recent years, she expanded her teaching range with United States history, human geography and drama.
+But her previous three years were spent teaching American Literature to English 11 AP and non AP students, and special topics courses to college-bound seniors, and college freshman.

 One of the greatest joys of being an independent-school teacher is getting to play a variety of roles along side teaching.
-For me, the greatest of these has been leading experiential seminars on topics I don’t normally get to extend in everyday teaching, topics such as film history, railroad history, and the world of backstage theater.
+In Candace’s case, the greatest of these has been leading experiential seminars on topics such as film history, railroad history, and the world of backstage theater.

-Other than devoting a large portion of my life to exploring the cultural side of life with young people, I enjoy creating an imaginative world through story-writing, and adding the imaginary to real events in my own life.
-As I continue to write, certain themes continue to emerge and seem to center upon melancholic nostalgia, finding meaning in mediocrity, and anything involving the clumsy and the absurd.
+She enjoys creating an imaginative world through story-writing, and adding the imaginary to real events in her own life, with themes centered upon melancholic nostalgia, finding meaning in mediocrity, and anything involving the clumsy and the absurd.